These Are the Best Dating Apps for Marriage, According to Data

 "Bumble allows you to put yourself out there with confidence and allows you to get to know someone's intention before deciding to meet them in person," she says of why this service is one of the best dating apps for marriage.
 "Making the first move for women gives you the ability to invest your time in the connections that you feel comfortable with, which can lead to more intentional dates and relationships."

-According to The Knot 2019 Jewelry and Engagement Study, OkCupid was the second-most popular service to match future spouses, just behind Tinder.
-The survey results indicate that the site, which launched in 2004, was responsible for setting up 14 percent of engaged couples who met online.
+According to The Knot 2022 Jewelry and Engagement Study, OkCupid was the fourth-most popular service to match future spouses, coming in behind Bumble.
+The survey results indicate that the site, which launched in 2004, was responsible for setting up 4% of engaged couples who met online.
+(Coincidentally, this is tied with Match.com.)
 The service's unique algorithm uses extensive questioning to complete user profiles, which helps facilitate deeper, more meaningful connections (in turn making it a marriage-minded app).
 The site claims to orchestrate 50,000 dates per week, while over 91 million connections are made every year.
-It also has more New York Times wedding section mentions than any other dating app.

 For Laura Moffat and Kelly Sanders Moffat, the founders of the menswear-inspired fashion brand Kirrin Finch, a service that encouraged meaningful connections was of the utmost importance.
 "We were both committed to finding someone who wanted to be in a serious relationship, and OkCupid felt like the right choice for that path," Kelly tells The Knot.
 "Even though we met several years ago, OkCupid still feels like the right choice for folks who want to find someone who wants to get married and settle down."